omarMohammedbenzo/School-Website-Full-Design/README.md

 # Conclusion
 `**School Website Full Design**` is an essential element of any website, providing important information and links while enhancing the overall user experience.
-By using responsive design techniques, you can ensure your footer looks great on any device, making your website more accessible and user-friendly.:+1: :tada:
+By using responsive design techniques, you can ensure your website looks great on any device, making your website more accessible and user-friendly.:+1: :tada:

 ```_________________________________________________________________________________________________
 ```